-While you know there are risks to any medical procedure, you should never have to be concerned about being harmed by medical negligence from your healthcare provider.
+While you know there are risks to any medical procedure; you should never have to be concerned about being harmed by medical negligence from your healthcare provider.
 Unfortunately, we know these errors happen all the time, and someone can become a victim of medical malpractice.
-If you need a Kansas City medical malpractice lawyer, you can count on the team at Townsend Law LLC to be by your side, working to secure the compensation you deserve.
-Today, we want to talk about the time limits, or statute of limitations, you have to file a medical malpractice case in Missouri.
+If you need a Kansas City medical malpractice lawyer, you can count on the team at Townsend Law, LLC, to be by your side, working to secure the compensation you deserve.
+Today, we want to talk about the time limits or statute of limitations if you have to file a medical malpractice case in Missouri.

 There are two exceptions to this law:

 If the malpractice arises due to a foreign object being left behind in the patient’s body (like a surgical instrument), or

 If the case was caused by a negligent failure to inform a patient of their medical test results, allowing for more time than the standard statute of limitations.

 In these cases, a lawsuit can be filed within two years from the time the mistake was discovered.
 The Discovery Rule can reset the clock on the medical malpractice statute of limitations because the claimant could not have reasonably known of the issue.
 However, you should know that there is an overall deadline, sometimes referred to as the statute of repose – all medical malpractice cases in Missouri must be filed within ten years from when the mistake was made.